 In years past, there had not been enough data for researchers to come to any solid conclusions about the dangers young children face in and around motor vehicles.
 Now, it is clearer than ever that additional education, engineering modifications, legislation and public safety advocacy are perhaps all needed to continue efforts to eliminate serious injuries and fatalities to kids.

-If your child has been injured in a motor vehicle-related accident, speak with an experienced New York personal injury lawyer at The Law Offices of Evan W. Kohn right away.
+If your child has been injured in a motor vehicle-related accident, speak with an experienced car accident lawyer Bronx at The Law Offices of Evan W. Kohn right away.
 You may be able to seek compensation from a negligent party or an insurance company.